space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 ![](https://i.imgur.com/ROsurs1.png)

 This is assuming you installed SmartGit with the option that the main window shows diffs and status.
-If you didn't, I don't really know where it is.

 </p>
 </details>